1. The name of the journal

 European Journal of Midwifery is the Creative Commons Attribution 4.0 International license (

-here.
-Each article abstract and summary, as available on the website (PDFs and HTMLs), has a dedicated “license” tab with a direct link to the licensing requirements of that article.
+CC BY-ND 4.0).
+Each article's abstract and summary, as available on the website (PDFs and HTMLs), has a dedicated “license” tab with a direct link to the licensing requirements of that article.
+For all the above licenses, authors retain the copyright and full publishing rights without restrictions.

 7. Publication ethics and related editorial policies